it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Logging_Alerting_Requirements.md

 > A large percentage of malware uses Powershell and Bash.
 This logging will assist in the detection of malware and a better understanding of its impact.

-Applies to: Appliance-based products, or other standard configurations that include a command shell [review]
+Applies to: Appliance-based products, or other standard configurations that include a command shell

 Method: Copy